 This medicinal herb (Cassia fistula) has numerous health benefits because of the numerous pharmacological effects associated with it.
 Here's a detailed look at how it can benefit various health conditions:

 Amaltas has mild laxative properties due to anthraquinone glycosides found in its fruit pulp.
 These compounds help stimulate bowel movement and soften stools, providing relief from constipation.
-The fruit pulp, when taken in moderate amounts, is very effective in the treatment of chronic constipation without resulting in dependence or severe side effects as those from synthetic products.
+Additionally, Amaltas, when taken regularly, may help manage constipation due to its Sramsana (simple purgative) nature.
+This encourages the easy expulsion of waste from the large intestine, supporting digestive health.
+The fruit pulp, when consumed in moderate amounts, is effective in treating chronic constipation without causing dependence or harsh side effects.
 Typically, 1–2 teaspoons of the pulp are recommended.

 Due to the anti-inflammatory and mild laxative action of Amaltas, this herb is helpful in treating piles.
 Making the stools soft and reducing the pressure during the bowel movement assists in reducing the pressure on haemorrhoids.
 Further, it is also effective in the reduction of inflammation that is commonly felt in piles.
 Haemorrhoids may be relieved by applying externally a paste made from the leaves of this medicinal herb.